Selma-Bajramovic/ai-agent-flood-prediction/README.md

 ---

-## License
-This project is open-source and available under the MIT License.

----

 ## Acknowledgments
 - **Visual Crossing Weather API**: For providing real-time weather data.
 - **scikit-learn**: For the robust machine learning library.